slabs-io/csv-upload/README.md

-file-upload
+csv-upload
 =============

-##A file upload module for use with slabs.io.
+##A csv file upload module for use with slabs.io.

 Before use run :
 ```